nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### 3.14 Reminder: `reminder` (Qing Ning)
 Fear of forgetting what you have today?
-Scheduler-/-; is here to show you your events and task to be completed for the day.
+Scheduler-\-; is here to show you your events and task to be completed for the day.
 Cheers to no more missed deadlines and meetings!

 Format: `reminder`